Discover more from LogoArchive's Logo Histories

-In 1955 architect Edward Barnes was hired as a design consultant for Pan American Airways just as the company began to introduce commercial jets to the America market.
+In 1955 architect Edward Barnes was hired as a design consultant for Pan American Airways just as the company began to introduce commercial jets to the America airline market.

 An extended wordmark with dynamic serifs, alluding to speed and distance, was used alongside the logo.
 In 1957, the wordmark and globe were integrated into a single symbol.

-Thank you for subscribing to Logo Histories.
 If you enjoy reading this you may also enjoy these resources from the same team:

-Brand Archive (Beta) – Research tool for brand designers.
+Brand Archive – Research tool for brand designers.

 LogoArchive Website – Searchable modernist logo archive & research tool.